anlianguzova/BI_project_reticulata/README.md

 3. Further improvement in the quality of _P. reticulata_ genome assembly will be carried out using long ONT reads and the creation of more _in silico_ mate pair reads libraries.

 We also provide a full description of the obtained results in the following [Google Slides presentation](https://docs.google.com/presentation/d/1fdvFlChGYvV4cWIo85fQBM66i9gYXkpvyZgR37IygLQ/edit#slide=id.g22528949c5a_53_66).
+All analysis steps with scripts and tools commands can also be found in the Jupyter Notebooks.